 - Super plush earpads offer a high level of comfort.

 - While these are affordable, the high impedance means you’ll need an amp.

 If you enjoy a more colored response the ATH-M40X is worth adding to your shortlist.
 Warm and engaging mids, punchy lows, and crisp highs deliver a satisfying listening experience.

 - DJ-friendly features like swiveling ear cups and collapsible design.

-- The all-plastic build is not the best and its appearance is a little gaudy.
+- The all-plastic build is not the best, and the hinges do not inspire confidence.

 Neumann NDH20 Review

 For those that don’t mind spending more, the Neumann NDH20 is a premium closed-back pair of headphones.
 Expensive but worth every dollar, these are among the best.